Awarded biennially for the best paper on the history of Scotland in the medieval to early modern periods

-This prestigious silver medal and a cash prize of £200 are awarded biennially to recognise original research published by the Society into the history of Scotland in the medieval and/or early modern periods (c AD 500 to AD 1700), set within a British and/or European context.
-History shall be defined as encompassing all branches, including art history, but shall exclude archaeology for which there is already Society provision.
+A prestigious silver medal and a cash prize of £200 are awarded in recognition of original research published by the Society on the history of Scotland in the medieval to Early Modern periods (c AD 500 to AD 1700) and set within a British and/or European context.
+For the purposes of this award, history is defined as encompassing all fields of study except archaeology.

-This award has been funded through a generous donation from our Fellow Dr Peter Murray.
+This award has been funded through a generous donation from Dr Peter Murray FSAScot.

-All submissions to this award will be considered for publication whether or not they are winners.
+All submissions are considered for publication by the Society whether or not they are winners.

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.